mefranklin6/Extron-Frontend-API/README.md

 ## Current State

-IMPORTANT: Branch `Alpha` is the first release.
-Currently the majority of GUI functions are supported for all GUI types, relay control, and basic serial port control passthrough.
-Multiple touch panels and multiple processors are supported.
-This should be enough to get most projects converted but more functionality is coming.
+IMPORTANT: Branch `Beta` is the latest stable release and is essentially feature-complete, as in it is ready to start converting the vast majority of projects.
+If you find something that you need missing you can submit an issue or send a pull request.

 Branch `main` is the current beta development branch and may not be 100% stable at all times.
-You can find features to be implemented and a milestone for the Beta release in Github Issues.
+You can find features to be implemented and a milestone for the 1.0 release in Github Issues.

 I ask that if you use this project and find a way to make it better, please consider sending pull requests to make this project better for everyone.